Elijah Muhammad: Conversion and rise to leadership

 While he was in Detroit, Poole began taking part in various black nationalist movements within the city.
 In August 1931, at the urging of his wife, Elijah Poole attended a speech on Islam and black empowerment by Wallace Fard Muhammad (Wallace D. Fard).
 Afterward, Poole said he approached Fard and asked if he was the "Mahdi" (redeemer), Fard responded that he was, but that his time had not yet come.
 Fard taught that black people, as original Asiatics, had a rich cultural history which was stolen from them in their enslavement.
-Fard stated that African Americans could regain their freedoms through self-independence and cultivation of their own culture and civilization.
+Fard stated that African Americans could regain their freedom through self-independence and cultivation of their own culture and civilization.

 Poole, having strong consciousness of both race and class issues as a result of his struggles in the South, quickly fell in step with Fard's ideology.
 Poole soon became an ardent follower of Fard and joined his movement, as did his wife and several brothers.
 Soon afterward, Poole was given a Muslim surname, first "Karriem", and later, at Fard's behest, "Muhammad".
 He assumed leadership of the Nation's Temple No. 2 in Chicago.
 His younger brother Kalot Muhammad became the leader of the movement's self-defense arm, the Fruit of Islam.

 Fard turned over leadership of the growing Detroit group to Elijah Muhammad, and the Allah Temple of Islam changed its name to the Nation of Islam.
-Elijah Muhammad and Wallace Fard continued to communicate until 1934, when Wallace Fard disappeared.
-Elijah Muhammad succeeded him in Detroit and was named "Minister of Islam".
-After the disappearance, Elijah Muhammad told followers that Allah had come as Wallace Fard, in the flesh, to share his teachings that are a salvation for his followers.
+Muhammad and Wallace Fard continued to communicate until 1934, when Wallace Fard disappeared.
+Muhammad succeeded him in Detroit and was named "Minister of Islam".
+After the disappearance, Muhammad told followers that Allah had come as Wallace Fard, in the flesh, to share his teachings that are a salvation for his followers.

 In 1934, the Nation of Islam published its first newspaper, Final Call to Islam, to educate and build membership.
 Children of its members attended classes at the newly created Muhammad University of Islam, but this soon led to challenges by boards of education in Detroit and Chicago, which considered the children truants from the public school system.
-The controversy led to the jailing of several University of Islam board members and Elijah Muhammad in 1934 and to violent confrontations with police.
+The controversy led to the jailing of several University of Islam board members and Muhammad in 1934 and to violent confrontations with police.
 Elijah was put on probation, but the university remained open.